erikras/react-redux-universal-hot-example/README.md

 * [Exploring the Demo App](docs/ExploringTheDemoApp/ExploringTheDemoApp.md) is a guide that can be used before you install the kit.
 * [Installing the Kit](docs/InstallingTheKit/InstallingTheKit.md) guides you through installation and running the development server locally.
 * [Adding Text to the Home Page](docs/AddingToHomePage/AddingToHomePage.md) guides you through adding "Hello, World!" to the home page.
+* [Adding A Page](docs/AddingAPage/AddingAPage.md) guides you through adding a new page.
 * [React Tutorial - Converting Reflux to Redux](http://engineering.wework.com/process/2015/10/01/react-reflux-to-redux/), by Matt Star
    If you are the kind of person that learns best by following along a tutorial, I can recommend Matt Star's overview and examples.